ramanagarwal2005/willasur/make-custom-profile.md

 ![Bay Bridge at Night](./assets/banner.png)

 ### On GitHub I am:
-- Submitting  my projects
+- learning git and GitHub's features and functions
-- Practicing using git and its features
+- creating repositories of projects
-- Checking weekly assignments and project requirements
+- checking for project updates and requirements

 ### I enjoy: